CBS (CBS) Q1 2017 Results - Earnings Call Transcript

 It should also be a strong season in terms of advertising.
 NFL ad revenue ended last season on an upswing with solid growth in the first quarter during the playoffs, and this fall we will benefit from an improved Thursday Night Football schedule that features five straight weeks of games at the very beginning of the prime-time television season.
 We will have stronger match-ups than last year kicked off by the Chicago Bears visiting the Green Bay Packers.

-Over the news, CBS This Morning is the only network morning news program that is growing viewers.
-A trend that's been going on for a long time.
+Over the news, CBS This Morning is the only network morning news program that is growing viewers, a trend that's been going on for a long time.
 Over the last five years, CBS This Morning is up 47%, while our top competitors are each down.
 As a result, the gap between CBS and The Today Show is now down to just 150,000 viewers, the narrowest gap in more than two decades.

 And in primetime, no other news program can match the success of 60 MINUTES, which has already made Nielsen's top ten 19 times this season and was number one during the last week of the quarter.
 Not bad for a show celebrating its 50th anniversary next season and it remains a model of consistency for us.
 Clearly, quality content works in any era.